kups.observables

 from kups.observables.radial_distribution_function import offline_radial_distribution_function

-rdf = offline_radial_distribution_function(positions, unitcell, rmax=10.0, bins=200)
+rdf = offline_radial_distribution_function(positions, cell, rmax=10.0, bins=200)

 See individual module documentation for detailed API references: